Thursday, 15 January 2026

 After answering the question “Should you use a password manager?”, the next question is, “Which one?”
 While there are many high-quality password managers, here at Digital Uppercut, we use and recommend LastPass.
 It has all the features we described above, plus many more, that help us manage our clients' passwords for their resources, and allow our clients to safely store, manage, and control their own passwords.

-As with any piece of software, proper implementation and best practices are keys to success.
+As with any piece of software, proper implementation and adherence to best practices are key to success.
 That is why our clients ask us to install LastPass for them.
-Implementation includes discussions with management and IT about who needs access to which resources, so we can create a strategy that works best for your company.
+Implementation includes discussions with management and IT about who needs access to which resources, so we can develop a strategy that best fits your company.

 Improve Your Company’s Cyber Security With A Password Manager